-This is the PERFECT time to buy a stock.
+This is the PERFECT time to buy the stock.

 Buying right as things turn around means you get in at an ultra-cheap price with the most upside possible.

-That’s where we are right now!
+I believe that’s where we are right now!

 At this moment, this $2 stock truly is the single best value investment I’ve ever seen in the markets.